ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples.md

 So if I have `[W] Foo (Int,Int) alpha Int Bool` I will emit improvement equalities `alpha ~ (Int,Bool)` and `alpha ~ (Bool,Int)`.
 Boo!

+[AntC] The crux here is semi-overlap: the instances unify on `Foo (x, x) (...) x y`.
+(Hint: try putting `OVERLAPPABLE/OVERLAPPING` pragmas on those instances.)
+I think GHC's attitude to overlap is too liberal (that causes trouble other places, too): it should insist instances overlap in a strict substitution ordering.

 ## Example 3: LCC and LICC threaten confluence

 Consider: